 Lovelier insects include the anise swallowtail butterfly, the Aphrodite fritillary butterfly, the candy-striped leafhopper, the Calleta silkmoth, mourning cloak, and monarch butterflies, the Carolina mantis, the dogbane leaf beetle with its iridescent green carapace, katydids, the goldsmith beetle, and the mottled tortoise beetle.
 Velvet ants, which are really wasps, are pretty but deliver a powerful sting.

-Other Arizona arachnids include many types of spiders, including sac spiders, crab spiders, orb weavers, tarantulas, black widows, house spiders, wolf spiders, the parson spider, and jumping spiders.
-There are also ticks, centipedes, sowbugs, and scorpions.
+Other Arizona arachnids include many types of spiders, including sac spiders, crab spiders, orb weavers, tarantulas, black widows, brown recluse spiders, house spiders, wolf spiders, the parson spider, and jumping spiders.
+There are also ticks, centipedes, sowbugs, camel spiders, and scorpions.

 The Apache trout is not the only trout found in Arizona’s rivers, streams, and lakes.
 Others include the brook trout, the brown trout, the rainbow trout, and the cutthroat trout, named for the slash of bright red beneath its lower jaw.
 Other fish found in Arizona are the Redear sunfish, the roundtail chub, tilapia and bass, walleye and white crappie, Arctic grayling, and bigmouth buffalo.